 Debating the intricacies of hitting a baseball (or softball) can be as bad as discussing religion or politics.
 This is why we look to proven human movement science first.
-Hitting a baseball is an imperfect skill.
+Hitting a baseball NOT easy, but we can make it easier.
 It has a lot of failure built into the fabric.
 The objective of every coach, instructor, or parent should be to build as many “fail-safes” into the system as possible.
-Let’s talk about that…

 We’re going to explore the following, as they relate to impact: